CPD Log (Word Doc)]

 • Conferences – BAPT, BAAF, NSPCC, Centre for Child Mental Health,

 • Post Qualified Play Therapy research, including writing articles/papers/books

 • Play Therapy support group meetings

 2. 6 hours of CPD indirectly related training:

 • Personal therapy

 • Other training – eg, Child Protection, supporting parents

 You should be able to briefly demonstrate that the course / workshop / other CPD activities have enhanced your Play Therapy practice.

 See also section 6 of The Guide to Play Therapy for comprehensive information on supervision issues or visit:www.bapt.info/supervision.htm

-Group supervision: Group supervision will not include more than 4 supervisees.
-Group supervision will be calculated by the addition of one half of the required supervision i.e 1.5 group supervision hours is equivalent to1 individual supervision hour, 3 group supervision hours are equivalent to 2 individual supervision hours.
+Group Supervision: Group supervision will not include more than four supervisees.
+Group supervision will be calculated by the addition of one half of the required supervision i.e. 1.5 group supervision hours are equivalent to 1 individual supervision hour.
+3 group supervision hours are equivalent to 2 individual supervision hours.